 The Hop is downtown Milwaukee’s free-to-ride Street Car.
-Masks are still required to ride (as of June 21, 2021).
-Stop off at Cathedral Square Park for a picnic and to burn off some energy.
-The playground here got a long overdue refresh in 2019.
+Stop off at Cathedral Square Park for a picnic and to burn off some energy or ride it to grab lunch at the Milwaukee Public Market.
+The playground at Cathedral Square Park got a long overdue refresh in 2019.

 19. Plates with a Side of Planes

-Each Friday through the summer the Waukesha County Airport hosts Food Truck Friday.
+Each Friday, starting June 3, 2022 through the summer the Waukesha County Airport hosts Food Truck Friday.

 Get Soaked at All the Splash Pads